 Nickel Sulfide (NiS) inclusions:

 While extremely rare, nickel sulfide inclusions are another potential cause of breakage.

-When glass is heat-treated to obtain fully tempered glass, nickel sulfide inclusions change size from what is known as a low-temperature (LT) structure to a high-temperature (HT), crystalline structure.
+When glass is heat treated to obtain fully tempered glass, NiS inclusions change size from what is known as a low-temperature (LT) structure to a high-temperature (HT), crystalline structure.
 When cooled quickly, the NiS particle is unable to change completely back to its original form (LT).

 Over a certain period of time, NiS will slowly convert to its (LT) form but with an increase in volume of about 2 to 4 percent.
 That increase in size can cause breakage.
 Float glass manufacturers work extremely hard to avoid any nickel-based contaminants in the batch mix.
 Instances of NiS inclusions are very unusual.

 Design professionals can reduce the risk of breakage due to inclusions by specifying heat-strengthened glass, heat-soaking for fully tempered glass or laminated glass.